-The initial probationary period for Deputy Coroners may be extended in 520 hour increments up to 2 times.
-A 1040 hour initial probationary period may be extended once to 1560 hours or twice to a total of 2080 hours.
-A 2080 hour initial probationary period may be extended once to 2600 hours or twice to 3120 hours.
+The initial probationary period for Deputy Coroners may be extended in 3 month increments up to 2 times.
+A 6 month initial probationary period may be extended once to 9 months or twice to a total of 1 year.
+A 1 year initial probationary period may be extended once to 15 months or twice to 18 months.
 If an employee changes classification by promotion, transfer or demotion during initial probation, extensions may also be made in the class to which promoted, transferred or demoted.

 D. Initial Probationary Period Affected by Change in Class.

-An employee who has not completed the initial probationary period, and who promotes or transfers to another class, will continue to serve initial probation for 1040 hours following the change.
-If the class to which the employee promotes or transfers requires 2080 hours initial probation, the employee will serve 1040 hours or the difference between 2080 hours and the number of actual hours in a paid status, whichever is greater, following the change.
+An employee who has not completed the initial probationary period, and who promotes or transfers to another class, will continue to serve initial probation for six (6) months following the change.
+If the class to which the employee promotes or transfers requires a one (1) year initial probation, the employee will serve six (6) months or the difference between one (1) year and the number of actual months in a paid status, whichever is greater, following the change.